Skip to content.

 Complying with DOJ requirements is critical to your company’s success for numerous reasons.

 • Legal compliance – Adhering to the principles outlined in the DOJ Evaluation of Corporate Compliance Programs (ECCP) isn’t merely a matter of moral choice – it’s a legal obligation.
-Failure to comply can lead to legal repercussions.

 • Ethical responsibility – Embracing the ECCP demonstrates your organization’s commitment to ethical business practices, integrity, and fairness.
 It underscores your dedication to conducting business with honesty and transparency.

 • Reputation management – In today’s interconnected business environment, stakeholders closely scrutinize corporate behavior.
-Companies can bolster their reputation by implementing robust compliance programs aligned with the ECCP, fostering stakeholder trust and credibility.
+Companies can bolster their reputation by implementing compliance programs aligned with the ECCP, fostering stakeholder trust and credibility.

 • Market access and partnerships – Adhering to the ECCP enhances market expansion and collaboration opportunities.
 As many jurisdictions and businesses prioritize ethical conduct, compliance with anti-corruption standards becomes fundamental for establishing successful partnerships and accessing new markets.